PaulleDemon/AWS-deployment/deploying_django.md

 ```
 You should enter your passphrase and be able to login.
 You can now type Linux commands

-To activate your environment in Linux
+To activate your environment in Linux-2
 ```
 source /var/app/venv/*/bin/activate
 ```